PhilipPartsch/metamodel-as-code/metamodel/index.rst

 .. sn_option:: priority
    :id: SN_OPTION__priority
    :name: priority

-   : description : Priority of the need
+   :description: Priority of the need

    The priority option indicates the importance of a need.